Exams

 What is SSC MTS CBT Exam Pattern 2025?

-The Exam Pattern of SSC MTS Exam CBT 2025 consists of 90 questions carrying a total of 270 marks, divided into two sessions: Session-1 includes 20 questions each from Numerical and Mathematical Ability and Reasoning Ability and Problem-Solving (60 marks each), while Session-2 includes 25 questions each from General Awareness and English Language and Comprehension (75 marks each).
+The Exam Pattern of SSC MTS Exam CBT stage consists of 90 questions carrying a total of 270 marks, divided into two sessions: Session-1 includes 20 questions each from Numerical and Mathematical Ability and Reasoning Ability and Problem-Solving (60 marks each), while Session-2 includes 25 questions each from General Awareness and English Language and Comprehension (75 marks each).
 We have mentioned below the latest exam pattern for the candidates.

 SubjectNumber of Questions/ Maximum Marks

-Session-1: Numerical and Mathematical Ability20/60
+Session-1: Numerical and Mathematical Ability20 / 60

-Session-1: Reasoning Ability and Problem-Solving20/60
+Session-1: Reasoning Ability and Problem-Solving20 / 60

-Session 2: General Awareness25/75
+Session 2: General Awareness25 / 75

-Session 2: English Language and Comprehension25/75
+Session 2: English Language and Comprehension25 / 75

 • Computer-Based Examination: Two mandatory sessions conducted on the same day.